 University Library Gift Policy

-The University Library, consisting of the James G. Leyburn Library and the Telford Science Library, of Washington and Lee University encourages the donation of books and other materials to enhance its collections.
-Donations of funds to support the library’s general acquisitions or for the purchase of materials in a particular subject field are welcomed as well.
+Donations of funds to support the library’s general acquisitions or for the purchase of materials in a particular subject field are welcomed and encouraged.

 - The relationship of the materials to the curriculum and faculty research interests